- What is cervical screening?

 Cervical screening is not a test for cancer.
 It is a method of preventing cancer by detecting and treating early abnormalities which, if left untreated, could lead to cancer in a woman's cervix (the neck of the womb).
 The first stage in cervical screening is taking a sample using liquid based cytology (LBC).

 A sample of cells is taken from the cervix for analysis.
-A doctor or nurse inserts an instrument (a speculum) to open the woman's vagina and uses a spatula to sweep around the cervix.
+A doctor or nurse inserts an instrument (a speculum) to open the woman's vagina and uses a small soft brush to sweep around the cervix.
 Most women consider the procedure to be only mildly uncomfortable.